 1. Overview of the activity

-Sixth form students can get close to a large-scale genomics project right on their doorstep.
+Students can get close to a large-scale genomics project right on their doorstep.

 From March 2021, students can engage with the Darwin Tree of Life project, and the work which comes from it, through Schools @ Darwin Tree of Life.